 - The value of resistance among the points and b is given here.

-- You can see there is another circuitry which is connected in the Y connection it has three branches a, a, c which has resistance (Ra, Rb, Rc).
+- You can see there is another circuitry that is connected in the Y connection it has three branches a, a, c which has resistance (Ra, Rb, Rc).

-- If we find the resistance among the points a and b then we have.
+- If we find the resistance among points a and b then we have.

 (Rab) = (Ra+Rb)

-- As both of these circuitries are equivalent so the value of resistance measured among the points a and b.
+- As both of these circuitries are equivalent so the value of resistance is measured among points a and b.

-- So the resistance values will also same in the among the point b and c.
+- So the resistance values will also same in the among points b and c.